 All my focus on taking the next step prevents me from living in the moment.
 What does it say about my commitment to what I’m doing in the moment?
 And more importantly, if I’m not living in the moment — where am I living?

-Recently, my wife rightfully called me out.
+Recently, my significant other rightfully called me out.
 She’d just made something excellent happen at work and after hearing about it, I chose to start asking about her next goal rather than celebrating her successes.
 Not cool.
 When we work hard to accomplish something, we need to take the time to celebrate what we’ve accomplished –if only for a moment.

 Every day we have something to celebrate.
 Every conversation we have deserves a little celebration.
 Every person we interact with deserves a celebration.
 Every day deserves a celebration because guess what: When you celebrate you live in the moment.